houbena/redi-iot/iot-course-workbook.md

 ## Course Session 7 - Microsoft Session #2

+Difference between IoT Hub and IoT Central.

+IoT Hub is a PaaS / is an event broker. while IoT Central is SaaS / is much more than an IoT Hub / it comes with several things e.g. the IoT Hub and Analytics and Visualization.

 ## Course Session 8 - Microsoft Session #3

+1. With RaspberryPi connected to your computer and running, visit on your browser <pi-ip>:1880, you should see the Node-RED page.

+2. Add an **inject** block, double click on it and change the settings to the following:
+    -

 ## Course Session 9 - Microsoft Session #4